Director: Nirmal Sahadev

 Nirmal Sahadev’s Ranam opens to a déjà vu moment.
 It is midnight, and a masked driver is gliding across the roads of Detroit, past his obstacles and deceiving the men in uniform hot on his heels.
 Instead of indicating any sort of tension, the background score is upbeat, telling you of the coolness of the virtuoso behind the wheels.
 It is not really your fault if you think you saw a glimpse of Ryan Gosling inside the vehicle.

 Ranam is an ambitious film – a slick visual spectacle that doesn’t want to limit itself to the raciness of the thriller genre.
 The focus is on the emotional turmoil of its characters – their traumatic past and how it continues to take a toll on their present-day lives.
+And Sahadev poetically sets the story in Detroit, the American city which was once a flourishing metropolis, but later fell into doom and became a fertile ground for crimes.

 For the most part, Ranam deserves an equitable watch.
 The film makes ardent efforts to go deep into the mindscapes of its lead characters who are stuck inescapably in Detroit’s destiny.
 The protagonist, Aadhi, has had a rough childhood, patches of which we see in his frequent nightmares.
 His only friend, Bhaskaran, a middle-aged automobile mechanic, is stuck forever in what he describes as a ‘broken American dream’.
 Seema, a beautiful dancer he has taken an interest in, too has an unpleasant past, the darkness of which has spread over to the life of her 16-year-old daughter.